timescale/docs.timescale.com-content/update-db.md

 (1 row)
 ```

+>vvv If you use TimescaleDB in multiple databases within the same
+ PostgreSQL instance, you must run the `ALTER EXTENSION` command
+ in *all* the databases, not just one of them.

 ### Example: Migrating docker installations <a id="update-docker"></a>

 As a more concrete example, the following steps should be taken with a docker